 What are the requirements to grow cannabis at home?

-If you have decided to grow cannabis at home make sure you fulfil the following requirements:
+If you have decided to grow cannabis at home make sure you fulfill the following requirements:

 How long does it take cannabis plants to yield?